 From Ohio History Central

 Zoar, a small community in Tuscarawas County, was founded by a group of German separatists in 1817.
-These separatists, who soon became known as Zoarites, were originally from an area of Germany known as Wurttemburg.
+These separatists, who soon became known as Zoarites, were originally from an area of Germany known as Wurttemberg.
 In the late eighteenth and early nineteenth centuries, they had separated from the official German religion, the Lutheran Church.
-Separatists faced severe persecution in Wurttemburg, including confiscation of their properties and imprisonment.
+Separatists faced severe persecution in Wurttemberg, including confiscation of their properties and imprisonment.
 The group's leader, Joseph Bimeler (or sometimes spelled Joseph Bäumeler), decided to bring the separatists to the United States.

 When the separatists arrived in Philadelphia, they had few resources.
 The Society of Friends (Quakers) in Philadelphia helped the separatists to find jobs and eventually loaned them the money to buy land in eastern Ohio.
 Several members of the group traveled west to the land in the fall of 1817 and began to construct the community's first buildings.
 Ultimately, the rest of the separatists, approximately two hundred in all, arrived at Zoar in the spring of 1818.
 The separatists chose to name their town Zoar after the Biblical account of Lot, who escaped to Zoar from Sodom in the book of Genesis.